WokLibCodeClub/Hangman/step03-guessing_a_letter/STEP3.md

 ### Redraw the screen after the player's guess

-We just need three more lines of code to complete coding the player's guess, and these lines go after the last ```if``` block.
+We just a few more lines of code to complete coding the player's guess, and these lines go after the last ```if``` block.
 They are *not* indented:

 first, clear the screen using